Shake Shack IPO prices far above expected range

-(Reuters) - Growth-hungry investors snapped up shares offered by Shake Shack Inc (SHAK.N), setting the stage for a sizzling debut for the New York-based burger chain when its stock starts trading on Friday.
+(Reuters) - Growth-hungry investors snapped up shares offered by Shake Shack Inc, setting the stage for a sizzling debut for the New York-based burger chain when its stock starts trading on Friday.

 Shares of the company, which has won a cult following for its rich milkshakes and hormone- and antibiotic-free burgers, priced at $21 each, an underwriter said, valuing the chain that started as a hotdog cart in a park at about $745 million.